 Under the Company's Bylaws, the Board of Directors could increase the authorized number of directors to up to nine without obtaining shareholder approval.
 In the event that the number of directors increases during any period that the Company's Common Shares are listed on the New York Stock Exchange, the increase will be apportioned by the Board between the classes of directors to make each class as nearly equal as possible.
-If the number of authorized directors is increased to at least nine during any period that the Company's Common Shares are listed on the New York Stock Exchange, the directors will be apportioned by the Board among three classes, each consisting of one-third of the directors, directors will serve for a term of three years, and one-third of the directors will be elected each year.
-If the number of authorized directors is decreased to five, then the Board will cease to be classified, provided the decrease in the number of directors cannot shorten the term of any incumbent director.
+If the number of authorized directors is increased to at least nine during any period that the Company's Common Shares are listed on the New York Stock Exchange, the directors will be apportioned by the Board among three classes, each consisting of one-third of the directors or as close an approximation as possible, directors will serve for a term of three years, and one-third of the directors (or as near to one-third as practicable) will be elected each year.
+If the number of authorized directors is decreased to less than five, then the Board will cease to be classified, provided the decrease in the number of directors cannot shorten the term of any incumbent director.
 Vacancies in the Board, except those existing as a result of a removal of a director, may be filled by a majority of the remaining directors, though less than a quorum, or by a sole remaining director, and each director so elected will hold office until the next annual meeting and until such director's successor has been elected and qualified.
 The Company's shareholders may elect a director or directors at any time to fill any vacancy or vacancies not filled by the directors.